f3mi/DTS-developer-challenge/APPROACH.md

 My approach was guided by several key principles:

+1. **Requirements-Driven Development**: Creating a comprehensive Product Requirements Document (PRD) with wireframes and data models to guide implementation decisions.

-1. **User-Centered Design**: Prioritizing the needs of caseworkers by creating an intuitive, efficient interface that minimizes friction in task management workflows.
+2. **User-Centered Design**: Prioritizing the needs of caseworkers by creating an intuitive, efficient interface that minimizes friction in task management workflows.

-2. **Full Stack Integration**: Building a cohesive application where frontend and backend components work seamlessly together, with clean API contracts and efficient data flow.
+3. **Full Stack Integration**: Building a cohesive application where frontend and backend components work seamlessly together, with clean API contracts and efficient data flow.

-3. **Modern Technologies**: Utilizing current industry-standard technologies and frameworks to create a maintainable, extensible codebase.
+4. **Modern Technologies**: Utilizing current industry-standard technologies and frameworks to create a maintainable, extensible codebase.

-4. **Security First**: Implementing robust authentication, authorization, and data protection measures throughout the application.
+5. **Security First**: Implementing robust authentication, authorization, and data protection measures throughout the application.

-5. **Performance Optimization**: Ensuring the application remains responsive and efficient, even when handling large datasets or complex operations.
+6. **Performance Optimization**: Ensuring the application remains responsive and efficient, even when handling large datasets or complex operations.

-6. **Design Patterns and Architecture**: Following established software architecture patterns to ensure code organization, maintainability, and scalability.
+7. **Design Patterns and Architecture**: Following established software architecture patterns to ensure code organization, maintainability, and scalability.

 ## Technical Implementation